nelkinda/health-go/README.md

 }
 ```

-## Providing Details
+## Providing Checks
-If is possible to provide details.
+If is possible to provide checks.
-This library comes with the following details predefined:
+This library comes with the following checks predefined:
 - system uptime
 - process uptime
 - mongodb health
 - SendGrid health
 - sysinfo information (CPU Utilization, RAM, uptime, number of processes)

-You can add any implementation of `DetailsProvider` to the varargs list of `health.New()`.
+You can add any implementation of `ChecksProvider` to the varargs list of `health.New()`.

 ```go
 package main